 Sometimes you need to store data relative save and high available.
 That is where RAID solutions come in to play.
 Especially RAID 1 (mirroring) based solutions provide better availability of your data.
-But don’t forget to use backs anyway
+But don't forget to use backups anyway :)

 The Partitions used in the RAID /dev/md0/ should both enable boot flag if you want to boot from RAID.

 My configuration is the same as Jerry's except partition sizes and chosed LVM.
 So boot is done form RAID partition* /dev/md0*.
 And SWAP is on RAID too, which is controversy solution but it the best one for me, of course availability of a system is primary goal.

 So how to check the state of raid after installation.
 The simplest is to look on /proc file-system with $cat /proc/mdstat.
 Here is my configuration.

 $cat /proc/mdstat Personalities : [raid1] md1 : active raid1 sda2 sdb2 476560128 blocks [2/2] [UU] md0 : active raid1 sda1 sdb1 497856 blocks [2/2] [UU] unused devices: <none>

 Here you see two RAID arrays md0 and md1.
 Also information about used devices and state are peresent.
 [UU] stand for "used" for every disc is used in a raid.
 On diskfailure you wold see something like [U_] and sdb2(F).

 Next example utilizes mdadm which is used by kernel in latest kernel versions.
 My is 2.6.26-2-amd64 (lenny default)

 Use of --detail or -D option with a device name gives more information.
 Here my example.